 How Much Does It Cost to Train Kung Fu in China?
 (2026 Price Breakdown)

-Here's the answer up front, because most articles bury it: full-time training at a real Shaolin school in China costs $1,150–$1,860 per month, all-inclusive β€” that's accommodation, three meals a day, and all your training.
+Here's the answer up front, because most articles bury it: full-time training at a real Shaolin school in China costs $1,150 to $1,860 per month, all-inclusive: that's accommodation, three meals a day, and all your training.
 Long-term commitments bring it down as low as $670/month.
 Below is the complete breakdown: every school's actual prices, every extra cost people forget, and two real all-in examples.
+All figures on this page are in US dollars.

 The short answer

-$1,150–$1,860 / month, all-inclusive
+$1,150 to $1,860 / month, all-inclusive

 Tuition, room and all meals in one price.
 The only extras are a one-time application fee, arrival insurance, flights, and pocket money.
-A full one-month trip from Europe runs around Β£2,200 all-in; three months about Β£3,900 β€” less than many people spend on a single month of rent in London.
+A full one-month trip from Europe, flights included, comes to roughly $2,150 all in; three months about $4,800, which is less than many people spend on a single month of rent in London.

 School-by-school pricing (2026)

 These are the current rates at the four schools we place international students at.
-All prices are all-inclusive β€” training, accommodation and three meals a day.
+All prices are all-inclusive: training, accommodation and three meals a day.
 For the full comparison of what each school is like, read Best Shaolin Kung Fu Schools in China for Foreigners.

 School Short stays Monthly Long-term

-Shaolin Tagou $60/day under a month $1,150/month 3 mo $3,450 Β· 6 mo $6,900 Β· 12 mo $13,800
+Shaolin Tagou $60/day under a month $1,150/month 3 mo $3,450 · 6 mo $6,900 · 12 mo $13,800

-Shaolin Yongzhi β€” ~$1,860 one month from ~$1,775/month for longer stays
+Shaolin Yongzhi Not offered ~$1,860 one month from ~$1,775/month for longer stays

 Shaolin Zhong Wu $100/day from $1,500/month as low as $670/month on a 12-month prepay

-Wudang Jingwu Contact us for current rates β€” varies by program and duration
+Wudang Jingwu Contact us for current rates, it varies by program and duration

 Shaolin Tagou is the most price-competitive at $1,150/month, and the longer you commit, the cheaper each month gets everywhere.
-The standout long-term deal is Shaolin Zhong Wu's 12-month prepay at $670/month β€” under half the standard rate.
+The standout long-term deal is Shaolin Zhong Wu's 12-month prepay at $670/month: under half the standard rate.

 The extras nobody budgets for